Policies and Procedures

 Documentation must originate from a professional diagnostician, whether it is a physician, psychologist, psychiatrist, audiologist, nurse practitioner or mental health professional.
 This may be provided by a third party like a school, vocational rehabilitation agency, or the Veterans Administration.

-The information will be kept in a confidential file in the Center for Disability Services Office and will be used only to develop appropriate accommodations and in support of a student's program.
+The information will be kept in a confidential file in the Disability Services Office and will be used only to develop appropriate accommodations and in support of a student's program.
 The responsibility and cost for providing professional documentation is the student's.

 - After completing the intake interview, evaluation of documentation, and